Achievable logoAchievable logo

 *The examples above assumes no tax deductions are taken.

 Dividends paid out of certain funds are always considered non-qualified.
 For example, dividends paid out of mutual funds holding US government and/or corporate debt securities.
-If an investor held these bonds directly, they would pay a tax rate on the interest equal to their federal income tax bracket.
-The IRS treats the “pass-through” of this interest via a non-qualified mutual fund dividend* similarly.
+If an investor held these bonds directly, the interest would be taxed at a rate equal to their federal income tax bracket.
+The IRS treats the “pass-through” of this interest via a non-qualified mutual fund dividend* in a similar way.

 *Income paid out of a mutual fund is always considered a dividend, regardless of the source income.
 For example, assume a bond fund receives interest from the bonds in its portfolio.
 When the interest is “passed through” to the fund’s shareholders, we call it a dividend.

 Some dividend payments can be entirely tax-free (regardless of tax bracket).
 In particular, a municipal bond fund invests in debt securities that pay federally tax-free income.
-Additionally, the income could be entirely tax-free if the investor is a resident of the municipality.
+In some cases, the income may also be free from state and local tax if the investor is a resident of the issuing state or municipality.
 For example, an investor residing in California would receive tax-free dividends from the Putnam California Tax Exempt Income Fund* (Ticker: PCIYX).

 *This fund invests primarily in California municipal bonds, which pay tax-exempt income to investors residing in California.